For years we were told that Alberta was the best place to invest in Canada.

 Well check out the GDP of various countries around the world:

 Ontario, on its own, has a larger GDP than Poland, Belgium, Sweden and Switzerland among others.

 Not bad eh?

-In fact, it would seem, that Ontario is almost half of Canada’s entire GDP.
+In fact, it would seem, that Ontario is more than a third of Canada’s entire GDP.

 Although Ottawa plays a role in adding to Ontario’s GDP the Golden Horseshoe is the bulk of it.

 The Golden Horseshoe’s population is almost 9 million people.
 (Source)

 That’s pretty big in a country that has a population of 36 million.